In order to convict you of impaired driving, the Crown must prove the following elements of the offence beyond a reasonable doubt:

 - Divided attention tests.

-There are no oral screening devices used to calculate blood drug concentration.
-Bodily fluid samples (blood or urine) must be sent to a lab in order to determine the concentration of drugs in the blood.
-If the results of the lab test confirm the suspicions of law enforcement officers, charges will be laid.
+Recently, the Regina and Saskatoon Police Service have begun utilizing SoToxa as an oral fluid machine that can test the concentration of drugs in the blood.
+However, if you have been detained by rural RCMP or outside of Regina or Saskatoon, you will be required to provide bodily fluid samples (blood or urine) that will be sent to a lab in order to determine the concentration of drugs in the blood.
+If the results of the lab test, or the SoToxa analyzer, confirm the suspicions of law enforcement officers, charges will be laid.

 - “I know I made a mistake; I shouldn’t have been driving.”

 - “What’s the point of giving breath samples?
 I know I will blow over.”

 The Regina Police Service, Saskatoon Police Service, and RCMP take all impaired driving offences seriously.
 Despite an officer’s friendly appearance and chatty nature, what you say in between requests for breath samples, during the drive to the station, or at the detachment can and will be used against you.

 Bail Process and Conditions for Impaired Driving Charges in Saskatchewan